 - 4. Final Exam 2: The written exam covers an overview of all theory instruction, Florida state law, and other items covered on the state cosmetology exam.
 Students must receive a grade of 75% or higher on all final exams. - 5.
-Clinic Classroom practical worksheets: Students must complete all clinic classroom practical worksheets. - 6.
+Clinic Practical Skill Assessments: Future Professionals progress in practical skill assessments and theory hours will be digitally monitored on a weekly basis by the Future Professional Advisor using the Course Key app.
+All assigned practical skill assessments must be completed in order to complete the program. - 6.
 Makeup (100 hours): The written exam covers an overview of the 100 hours of makeup training.
 Students must receive a grade of 75% or higher. - 7.
 Makeup Clinic Classroom practical worksheet: Students must complete all practical clinic worksheet.